HMPrgm/basil/README.md

 # Basil
-An open-source, self-hostable personal finance tracker to take control of your financial data.
+An open-source personal finance tracker to take control of your financial data.
 Built for those who miss Mint.com.
 ## The End of an Era, The Start of a New One
 In late 2023, Intuit announced the shutdown of Mint.com, a beloved personal finance app that helped millions of users manage their money for over a decade.
 Many of us relied on Mint for its simple interface and powerful aggregation features.